Frank B. Butler County Park

 - Lifeguards staffed seasonally

-- Horseback riding with special permit (see above)
+- Horseback riding with a special permit (see above)

 St. Johns County offers a free app with all the information visitors need to find their perfect beach.
 Search for "St. Johns County beaches" at the Apple store or Android marketplace to download the app.